Samkth123/KTH-md/Execution/Lecture 6/Lecture 6.md

 How to proceed with legal part startuptools.org is good reliable source
-Do not tinker with own formulations if you dont have a legal background If feel uncertain take legal advice
+Do not tinker with own formulations if you dont have a legal background If feel uncertain take legal advice (is expensive though)